tdewin/best-practices-guide/resource_planning/proxy_server_and_transport_modes.md

 -   In advanced deployment scenarios, the backup proxy role is usually assigned to between one or several Windows servers (recommend using  64-bit).
 This approach allows for offloading the Veeam backup server, achieving better performance and a minimized backup window.
-Backup proxies can be deployed both in the primary site and in remote sites on any managed Microsoft Windows server in the infrastructures.
+Backup proxies can be deployed both in the primary site and in remote sites on any managed Microsoft Windows server in the infrastructure.
 Depending on the data transport mode you plan to use a backup proxy can be installed on a physical server or on a VM as explained later in this section.